Schema

 command runs vovk dev together with next dev

-via concurrentlyβ.
+via concurrently .
 The first one watches for changes in modules

 is set to development

-files donβt have to import Node.js modules such as fs
+files don’t have to import Node.js modules such as fs

 .

 Each segment emits back-end schema into an individual JSON file that in its turn is used to generate client-side RPC modules.
 If you have different areas of your application (e.g. root, admin, customer), each area will have its own JSON schema file.
-For a segment structure like this:

 - route.ts (root segment